Sister Flora Appleton

 After Jessie Evans’ death in 1937 Flora continued to live and work at the infirmary as companion and helper to Sister Marguerite Frost.
 And throughout her long-life Flora’s hands were always busy creating merchandise for the Shaker store.

 Flora Almira Appleton died on March 7, 1962 at a nursing home in Concord, New Hampshire.
 She was 80 years old and the last surviving Enfield Shaker.
-Her obituary was published in The Granite State Free Press, Lebanon, New Hampshire, on March 9, 1962.
 She is buried in the Shaker Cemetery in Canterbury, New Hampshire.

 In the “nurses’ record book” Marguerite Frost memorialized her friend and companion: